ilkkamtk/JavaScript-english/apit-ajax.md

     async function showPics() {
         try{
-           const response = await fetch('pics.json');              // The download is started. if (!vastaus.ok) throw new Error('jokin meni pieleen'); // If an error occurs, an error message is thrown const kuvat = await vastaus.json();                     // convert the loaded text JSON to a JavaScript object / array const name = images[1].name;     // the 'name' property of the second object in the 'images' array const description = images[1].description; // 'description' property of the second object object in the 'images' array const address = images[1].address; // 'address' property of the second object object in the 'images' array
+           const response = await fetch('pics.json');              // The download is started. if (!response.ok) throw new Error('Invalid server input!'); // If an error occurs, an error message is thrown const images = await response.json();                     // convert the loaded text JSON to a JavaScript object / array const name = images[1].name;     // the 'name' property of the second object in the 'images' array const description = images[1].description; // 'description' property of the second object object in the 'images' array const address = images[1].address; // 'address' property of the second object object in the 'images' array

            document.querySelector('img').src = address;
            document.querySelector('img').alt = name;
            document.querySelector('figcaption').innerText = description;
         } catch (error) {                                          // catch the thrown error message console.log(error.message)
         }